Jeremy-Heer/LDAPBrowser/LDAP_TREE_EXPANDER_FIX.md

 The LDAP browser tree was not showing expanders for all entries that could potentially have children.
 Specifically, entries like `ou=people,dc=example,dc=com` that contained child entries were not displaying expander arrows, making it impossible to browse their contents.

+### Additional Fix: Size Limit Exceeded Handling

+A critical issue was identified where LDAP servers returning `resultCode=4 resultCodeName="Size Limit Exceeded"` would prevent expanders from being shown, even when child entries existed.
+This has been fixed to properly interpret size limit exceeded as a positive indication of children.

 ## Root Cause

 1. **Incomplete `hasChildren` detection**: The original `hasChildren()` method in `LdapService` was too conservative and would return `false` if there were any LDAP exceptions (like permission issues)
 2. **Missing object class-based heuristics**: The system wasn't using object class information to predict which entries might have children
 3. **No fallback mechanism**: If the initial children check failed, entries would never get expanders
+4. **Size Limit Exceeded mishandling**: The system incorrectly treated `SIZE_LIMIT_EXCEEDED` exceptions as general failures instead of recognizing them as confirmation that children exist

 ## Solution Implemented